wamberger/alchemyrohan/README.md

 - Default values.
 - Parent-child relationships.
-- The *validate* method is used for validation.
 - When 'printing', the string will contain the model/object name and attribute names with their values.

 All models are named with the same convention as they are in the database, with one difference: they are capitalized according to Python class naming conventions.

 **Example of one created model**: